Normalized characters of symmetric groups and Boolean cumulants via Khovanov's Heisenberg category: Discussions

 under the matching $z=q-q^{-1}$ with $q$ being the standard quantization parameter of Hecke algebras.
 Then it is an interesting problem to ask if the construction of \cite{KLM2019} can be extended to this setting.

 Another direction of deformation is the Jack deformation.
 Although the graphical realizations of Jack polynomials are still absent, the Jack inner product has been graphically realized by~\cite{LicataRossoSavage2018} in the context of Frobenius Heisenberg categorification~\cite{CautisLicata2012,RossoSavage2017} (see also~\cite{Savage2019} for the Frobenius Heisenberg categorification).
 One can ask if the results therein are useful in the context of asymptotic representation theory.
+It is especially natural to expect that the Jack deformed normalized characters are polynomials of suitably defined Boolean cumulants with non-negative integer coefficients.
 In this direction, it is also important to look for the graphical realization of free cumulants.
-In fact, there are several attempts to understand the Jack deformed analogue of Kerov polynomials~\cite{Lassalle2009,DolegaFeraySniady2014}.
+In fact, there are several attempts to understand the Jack deformed analogue of Kerov polynomials~\cite{Lassalle2009,DolegaFeray2016}.

 The analogue of \cite{KLM2019} associated with projective (spin) representations of symmetric groups has been established in~\cite{KvingeOguzReeks2020} using the twisted Heisenberg category~\cite{CautisSussan2015,OguzReeks2017}.
 It is plausible that our main results have analogues in the case of projective representations.
 We will report some results along this line in the forthcoming paper.
 Note that spin normalized characters and the spin analogue of Kerov polynomials have been also studied in~\cite{Matsumoto2018,MatsumotoSniady2020}.